Q&A: Building BrainsCAN – A Discussion with Lisa Saksida and Ravi Menon

 (RM) There’s very little you can answer by only looking at imaging or some molecular pathway.
 If you can get all of those researchers together, like BrainsCAN is trying to accomplish, then you can be a powerhouse.

 BrainsCAN is Western University’s $66 million Canada First Research Excellence Fund initiative in cognitive neuroscience.
-BrainsCAN aims to transform the way brain diseases and disorders are understood, diagnosed, and treated through research funding, administrative support and access to BrainsCAN’s five research cores.
+BrainsCAN aims to transform the way brain diseases and disorders are understood, diagnosed, and treated through innovative funding programs and access to BrainsCAN’s five research cores.